Skip to main content

 NoneThe agent continues the conversation normally

-End functionThe skill execution ends after using the tool
+End functionThe workflow execution ends after using the tool

 Pause interactionThe conversation pauses until it is resumed externally